michaelkotelnikov/rhacm-workshop/05.Governance-Risk-Compliance/README.md

 <hub> $ oc apply -f limitrange-policy.yaml
 ```

-Make sure that _local-cluster_ is compliant to the policy by navigating to **Governance Risk and Compliance** in the Red Hat Advanced Cluster Management for Kubernetes console.
+Make sure that the managed cluster is compliant to the policy by navigating to **Governance Risk and Compliance** in the Red Hat Advanced Cluster Management for Kubernetes console.

-Make sure that the LimitRange object is created in _local-cluster_ -
+Make sure that the LimitRange object is created in your managed cluster -

-* Log into _local-cluster_ -
+* Log into the managed cluster -

 ```
 <managed cluster> $ oc login -u admin -p <password> https://api.cluster.2222.sandbox.opentlc.com:6443